SkymindIO/skil-clients/csharp/docs/DefaultApi.md

 <a name="addexampletominibatch"></a>
 # **AddExampleToMinibatch**
-> ExampleEntity AddExampleToMinibatch (ExampleEntity exampleEntity)
+> ExampleEntity AddExampleToMinibatch (string modelHistoryServerId, ExampleEntity exampleEntity)

 Adds an example to a minibatch